dwhitena/pach-go-regression/README.md

 }
 ```

-Finally, we can commit some attribute files into `attributes` to trigger predictions:
+Finally, we can create out prediction pipeline stage and commit some attribute files into `attributes` to trigger predictions:

 ```
+➔ pachyderm create-pipeline -f predict.json
 ➔ cd data/test/
 ➔ ls
 1.json  2.json  3.json